Published on Friday 18 April 2014 03:59

 Market and Model

 With that issue decided, you've then to choose your vehicle weight.
 We tried a 'CR35' model, a moniker that designates a 3.5-tonne gross vehicle weight.
 Alternatively, there are CR30 and CR50 variants offering three or five-tonne weights.
-Next up, you've to choose your wheelbase: I've the Medium wheelbase model here but you can also choose 'Short', 'Long' or 'Maxi' with an extra 400mm of length.
+Next up, you've to choose your wheelbase: we tried the Medium wheelbase variant but you can also choose 'Short', 'Long' or 'Maxi' with an extra 400mm of length.
 There are also three roof heights - 'normal', 'high' and 'super-high'.

 Practicalities and Costs

 So, how practical will this Crafter prove to be in everyday use?
-Let's assume that you're looking for the Panel Van most will want and open these twin rear doors to find out.
-They can be swung out in the usual way - to 90-degrees or onwards to 180-degrees if you release the stays.
+Well, the twin rear doors can be swung out in the usual way - to 90-degrees or onwards to 180-degrees if you release the stays.
 There's a reasonably low loading height which can be as little as 670mm and once you get your goods inside, the space available will of course depend upon your choice of wheelbase - short, medium, long or Maxi.
 And you'll also need to carefully select your roof height, the choice being between normal, high or super-high, equating to interior roof heights of 1.65m, 1.94m and 2.14m respectively.
 There are four load compartment lengths varying between 2,600mm and 4,700mm.

 Load volumes vary between 7.5 and 17 cubic metres.
 The load width is 1780mm, narrowing to 1350mm between the wheelboxes.
 Payload capacity, now increased, will of course depend on your choice of Gross Vehicle Weight - 3.0, 3.5 or 5.0 tonnes, depending on whether you choose a CR30, CR35 or CR50 model.
 Across these three variants, payloads (which have been increased thanks to the lighter engine) now vary between 1,044 and 2,693kgs.